Wedge locality and asymptotic commutativity: Cluster properties of the deformed Wightman functions

 The asymptotic behavior of the truncated vacuum expectation values at spacelike infinity plays the major role in constructing the scattering states.
 Because of this, it is desirable to elucidate how the deformation under consideration affects this behavior.
 In accordance with~\eqref{2.6}, we define the deformed truncated $n$-point vacuum expectation values by

-The usual estimate~\cite{BLOT, J} of the spacelike asymptotic behavior of $w^T$, as well as the proof of cluster property~\eqref{5.2} in~\cite{SW}, is based on Ruelle's auxiliary theorem which can be given the following form.
+The usual method~\cite{BLOT, J} of estimating the spacelike asymptotic behavior of $w^T$, as well as the proof of cluster property~\eqref{5.2} in~\cite{SW}, is based on Ruelle's auxiliary theorem which can be given the following form: